AsherNoor/PyAlly/README.md

 <b>What does each one do?</b>
 </br>[1]: PDF Text Extractor.
 </br>Give it a PDF file, and it will extract the text, and give you a text file.
 Does not work with OCR PDFs, yet.
+</br>This now uses the PDF Plumber library, which allows it work with more difficult PDFs.
+</br>It now also has a "Decrypt" option.
+If you have a password protected PDF, run this program, choose "Decrypt", give it the password, and it will created a non-password PDF copy for you.

 </br>[2]: Wordlister.
 </br>Give it a PDF or a Text file, it will extract the text, remove number, puncuations, and duplicts, and gives you a list of the words in that file.
 Does not work wiht OCR PDFS, yet.
+</br>This now uses the PDF Plumber library, which allows it work with more difficult PDFs.

 </br>[3]: Hacker Helper.
 </br>Give it an IP address, it will give you a text file with the common commands (nmap, gobuster, hydra, ect..)that you would use in a CTF, with your IP already inserted, so that you can simply copy and paste the commands into your terminal.